herman-interficie/nextV2/README.md

 You're using the useRouter router hook for smoother, client-side transitions.
 These patterns are different from what you may be used to when working with client-side React, but hopefully, you now better understand the benefits of using URL search params and lifting this state to the serve

+Capitulo 12

+In the previous chapter, you implemented search and pagination using URL Search Params and Next.js APIs.
+Let's continue working on the Invoices page by adding the ability to create, update, and delete invoices!

+What React Server Actions are and how to use them to mutate data.

+How to work with forms and Server Components.

+Best practices for working with the native FormData object, including type validation.

+How to revalidate the client cache using the revalidatePath API.

+How to create dynamic route segments with specific IDs.

+What are Server Actions?
+React Server Actions allow you to run asynchronous code directly on the server.
+They eliminate the need to create API endpoints to mutate your data.
+Instead, you write asynchronous functions that execute on the server and can be invoked from your Client or Server Components.

+Security is a top priority for web applications, as they can be vulnerable to various threats.
+This is where Server Actions come in.
+They include features like encrypted closures, strict input checks, error message hashing, host restrictions, and more — all working together to significantly enhance your application security.

+Here are the steps you'll take to create a new invoice:

+Create a form to capture the user's input.
+Create a Server Action and invoke it from the form.
+Inside your Server Action, extract the data from the formData object.
+Validate and prepare the data to be inserted into your database.
+Insert the data and handle any errors.
+Revalidate the cache and redirect the user back to invoices page.

+* creamos el archivo dashboard/invoices/create/page.tsx

+Your page is a Server Component that fetches customers and passes it to the <Form> component.
+To save time, we've already created the <Form> component for you.

+Navigate to the <Form> component, and you'll see that the form:

+Has one <select> (dropdown) element with a list of customers.
+Has one <input> element for the amount with type="number".
+Has two <input> elements for the status with type="radio".
+Has one button with type="submit".

+ahora creamos una nueba accion en app/lib/actions.ts

+Good to know: In HTML, you'd pass a URL to the action attribute.
+This URL would be the destination where your form data should be submitted (usually an API endpoint).

+However, in React, the action attribute is considered a special prop - meaning React builds on top of it to allow actions to be invoked.

+Behind the scenes, Server Actions create a POST API endpoint.
+This is why you don't need to create API endpoints manually when using Server Actions.

+Tip: If you're working with forms that have many fields, you may want to consider using the entries() method with JavaScript's Object.fromEntries().

+You'll notice that amount is of type string and not number.
+This is because input elements with type="number" actually return a string, not a number!

+To handle type validation, you have a few options.
+While you can manually validate types, using a type validation library can save you time and effort.
+For your example, we'll use Zod, a TypeScript-first validation library that can simplify this task for you.

+In your actions.ts file, import Zod and define a schema that matches the shape of your form object.
+This schema will validate the formData before saving it to a database.